-Religious accommodations are exceptions to the school's established rules for when a particular rule would create special religious hardships for a student or teacher.
+Religious accommodations are exceptions to school rules that are granted to prevent a particular rule from imposing a religious hardship on a student or teacher.
 Some examples would be giving an excused absence to a student or a day off for a teacher for a religious holiday.
-The general rule here is that schools do not have to provide religious accommodations for students and have only limited legal duties to accommodate teachers, but if they do choose to accommodate, then they must treat students and teachers of all religious beliefs equally.
+Schools have only limited legal duties to accommodate teachers.
+With respect to students, schools generally are not required to provide religious accommodations, but there may be circumstances when they are, such as when required by state law or when the school grants comparable nonreligious exemptions from a school rule.
+If schools are required to or choose to provide religious accommodations, then they must treat students and teachers of all religious beliefs equally.
 That means, for example, treating a Wiccan or Jewish teacher's holiday requests the same way as a Christian teacher's.